doug3236/ABWProfilePatches/README.md

 Target charts for printing and/or loading into I1Profiler are provided in the misc directory for the supported spectrophotometers.
-These were made from the command: **ABWProfileMaker -S 5**, which creates a 260 patch set.
+These were made from the command: **ABWProfileMaker -S 5**, which creates a 260 CGATs patch set.
 Also provided are measurement files and the created profiles in neutral, cool, and sepia ABW settings for the Epson 9800 using glossy paper.
 You can use the measurement files to test out your Argyll installation.